srdjan/mono-jsx/README.md

 ## Using JSX

-mono-jsx uses [**JSX**](https://react.dev/learn/describing-the-ui) to describe the HTML structure, similar to React but with some differences.
+mono-jsx uses [**JSX**](https://react.dev/learn/describing-the-ui) to describe the user interface, similar to React but with some differences.

 ### Using Standard HTML Property Names

-mono-jsx uses standard HTML property names instead of React's special property:
+mono-jsx uses standard HTML property names instead of React's overthinked property names.

 - `className` -> `class`
 - `htmlFor` -> `for`
-- `onInput` -> `onChange`
+- `onChange` -> `onInput`

 ### Composition `class`

 mono-jsx allows you to compose the `class` property using an array of strings, objects, or expressions.
-The idea is inspired by [Classnames](https://github.com/JedWatson/classnames).

 ```jsx
 <div class={["container box", isActive && "active", { hover: isHover }]} />;